MarcusJohnson91/OVIA/README.md

 License:
 =======
+* All contributions are accepted only under the terms of the public-domain and CC0 licenses.
-OVIA is released under the terms of the 3 clause [`Revised BSD`](https://tldrlegal.com/license/bsd-3-clause-license-%28revised%29) license.
+* OVIA is released under the terms of the 3 clause [`Revised BSD`](https://tldrlegal.com/license/bsd-3-clause-license-%28revised%29) license.
+* OVIA's subproject LIVC is proprietary and is private, though the build files optionally reference LIVC for joined compilation.

 Here's a tl;dr of my license: